benbowes/vandux/README.md

 ## Getting started

-`npm install -D vandux` or `yarn add vandux`
+`npm install -D vandux`

+or

+`yarn add vandux`

-Then connect your html with Vandux store.
+Then connect your html with a Vandux store.
 A full example can be found in here: https://github.com/benbowes/vandux/tree/master/src

-### Note that vandux is not a global store, it is intended to be used at a component level.
+### Note that vandux is not intended to be a global store, it is intended to be used at a component/module level.
 You can have several vandux stores.

+## A Vandux code example

 ```html
 // Some html you'd like to "connect" with a vandux store